CalculusGuy/cybersecurity-writeups/OverTheWire-Natas-Writeup.md

 * Forge modified cookie

 **What I learned:**
-Encryption without integrity checks is weak.
+Encryption without integrity validation can be manipulated.

 ---